andrewpickett/advent-of-code/2016/python/README.md

 # Overall Results

+I have so much optimizing I should do on this year's programs.
+Overall, there were only a couple of really tricky problems.
 I still need to go back and actually CODE Day 11!
-Right now I just solved it by hand...and I don't like that...
+Right now I just solved it by hand...and I don't like that...It was definitely one of the hardest I've done so far on this.

+Some of my programs take multiple minutes to run, which obviously isn't ideal.
+Right now, they're all done, so I'm happy with that, but this is a year I DEFINITELY need to go back and figure out better solutions.

 ## Timings